emlyon/prosthetic-hand/README_ENG.md

 - Sand each part to smooth the contact points/joints (fix 3D printing irregularities).
 - To make a finger, take one part of each type :
   - **Phalange 1** = fingernail phalanx (distal phalanx)
-  - **Phalange 2** = phalanx connected to the hand (proximal phalanx)
+  - **Phalange 2** = phalanx directly connected to the hand (proximal phalanx)
-- The smooth part with the slot of phalanx 2 must be orented towards the bottom.
-La petite partie qui dépasse "la corne", sera au-dessus de l'articulation de la paume, il faut **emboîter** l'autre côté avec la phalange 1 (le coté sans "corne").
+- The smooth part with the slot of phalanx 2 must be oriented towards the bottom.
+The horned element will be above the palm articulation.
+You need to **plug** the other side with phalanx 1 (side without the horn).
-- Ajuster le **rivet**, en enfonçant d'abord le côté rond dans le trou rectangulaire.
-Ainsi, une fois poussé jusqu'au bout, les deux formes rectangulaires s'emboîtent et empêchent le rivet de glisser.
-On peut prendre appui sur la table.
+- **Adjust the rivet** by pressing the round side into the rectangular hole first.
+Once pressed all the way through, the rectangular shapes are plugged together and the rivet can not slip out.

 ![Assembly 1](img/makershand_assembly1.jpg)
 ![Assembly 2](img/makershand_assembly2.jpg)